Affiliate links on Android Authority may earn us a commission. Learn more.

 What is a drone?
 The military builds them as highly capable unmanned aircraft for reconnaissance and more, the toy store says it’s a flying multi-rotor remote controlled toy, but if we are to be fairly exact about it, we’re looking at an unmanned craft of pretty much any sort.
 Under the water, in the air or across the ground, whether autonomous or remote controlled, there are many types of drones, and within these guidelines, Sphero’s BB-8 has got to be one of our favorite.

 Control BB-8 with your smartphone, roll along the ground and enjoy some fun sound effects, augmented reality stories and more.
-Check out our initial thoughts on this toy over on Android Authority.
+Check out our initial thoughts on this toy.
 I might add that Edgar, who wrote the post, got his hands on this droid at CES 2016.
 We’re serious fans around here.

 Our favorite DJI Mavic Pro is a primary example of this, your connected phone displays what the camera on the drone sees.
 Further, you can control the camera from the phone and you initiate most advanced flying modes from the app on your mobile device.